 You also find it very inspirational and moving!

 The following homeschooling stories are shared by members of the Courageous Homeschooling Facebook Group.

-to end of Yr 1.
+My daughter, Jayne, suffered from Selective Mutism.
 She just couldn't speak to anyone other than her family.

 A year later, Jayne's health and confidence has improved so much, it was the best thing we could have done.
 I just wish we had done it before then.
-Jayne now orders her own drinks when we go into a cafe.

 When I gave birth to our daughter my husband thought he was going to lose both of us.
 I went from being medically fit to both of us having medical complications, one of which created by the hospital, I needed an emergency c-section which was not done properly and I had to return for emergency surgery.